Next: The Void Type, Previous: Floating-Point Data Types, Up: Primitive Data Types [Contents][Index]

 but GNU C supports integer complex types as well.

-is a keyword just like float
+Since _Complex is a keyword just like float and

-, the keywords can appear in any order,
+double and long, the keywords can appear in any order,

 but the order shown above seems most logical.